Download the Australian Microbiome initiative Communications policy v1.1 here

 As a guideline, in addition to the acknowledgement of the Australian Microbiome initiative:

-- Small and complementing dataset used: acknowledgement of the data producer(s) optional
+- Small and complementing dataset used: acknowledgement of the sample producer(s) optional

-- Significant but disparate data used (from many different data producers): Consortium and data producer(s) should be contacted for discussion and acknowledged
+- Significant but disconnected data used (from many different sample producers): Consortium and sample producer(s) should be contacted for discussion and acknowledged

-The Australian Microbiome Project Manager and/or Scientific Lead can also facilitate communication with data producers.
+The Australian Microbiome Project Manager and/or Scientific Lead can also facilitate communication with sample producer(s).

 4. Reporting of communications